Borderline personality disorder: Diagnosis

 The clinical diagnosis of BPD can be made through a psychiatric assessment conducted by a mental health professional, ideally a psychiatrist or psychologist.
 This comprehensive assessment integrates various sources of information to confirm the diagnosis, encompassing the patient's self-reported clinical history, observations made by the clinician during interviews, and corroborative details obtained from family members, friends, and medical records.
-It is crucial to thoroughly assess patients for co-morbid mental health conditions, substance use disorders, suicidal ideation, and any self-harming behaviors.
+Patients should be thoroughly assessed for co-morbid mental health conditions, substance use disorders, suicidal ideation, and any self-harming behaviors.

 An effective approach involves presenting the criteria of the disorder to the individual and inquiring if they perceive these criteria as reflective of their experiences.
 Involving individuals in the diagnostic process may enhance their acceptance of the diagnosis.
 Despite the stigma associated with BPD and previous notions of its untreatability, disclosing the diagnosis to individuals is generally beneficial.
 It provides them with validation and directs them to appropriate treatment options.

 The psychological evaluation for BPD typically explores the onset and intensity of symptoms and their impact on the individual's quality of life.
 Critical areas of focus include suicidal thoughts, self-harm behaviors, and any thoughts of harming others.
 The diagnosis relies on both the individual's self-reported symptoms and the clinician's observations.
 To exclude other potential causes of the symptoms, additional assessments may include a physical examination and blood tests, to exclude thyroid disorders or substance use disorders.

 Classification

-There are differing models for classification of personality disorders.
+Classification of personality disorders differs significantly between the two most prominent frameworks for classification of mental disorders, namely: the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases, the most recent editions of which are the DSM-5-TR and ICD-11, respectively.
 While personality disorders, including BPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
 There is also a hybrid model, called the Alternative DSM-5 model for personality disorders, which defines BPD and five other PDs through disorder-specific combinations of pathological traits and areas of overall impairment.